naikymen/klipper-homing-extruder/README.md

 Examples:

-- Find [here](https://gitlab.com/pipettin-bot/forks/firmware/klipper-stack/-/tree/pipetting/printer_data/config?ref_type=heads) for the example configs with an A, B or C in their names.
+- Find [here](https://gitlab.com/pipettin-bot/forks/firmware/klipper-stack/-/tree/pipetting/printer_data/config?ref_type=heads) example configs.
+Look for folders with an A, B or C in their names.

 What works: